 Moving out in non-violent relationships: Moving out of your home without talking to an attorney could hurt your custody claim, as it could be viewed as abandonment.
 In some states, you may be considered “at fault” for the divorce.7 You also may be unable to return to your home until property is divided.
 In my experience, I have known couples that stayed together in their home during the divorce for the sake of their children or because of financial concerns.
 However, this does not work for everyone and is only advisable where domestic violence is not an issue.

 Talking to an attorney is one of the most important things you should do before filing for divorce.
 The laws on divorce vary by state and change regularly.
 An attorney can helping you navigate the landscape of family law.
 If your case is complex and there are children involved you may want to consider hiring a family law specialist that is certified by your state Bar Association.
 The American Academy of Matrimonial Lawyers is an organization with a rigorous screening procedure, which admits only qualified specialists and also provides a national directory of family law specialists online.
-Given the scope of depth and complexity of family law you do not want to be left scrambling to find an attorney in an effort to be the first one to file for divorce.

 Questions to ask your divorce attorney: During your consultation, you should ask about strategy and costs.
 Be sure to ask what costs are expected you need to hire experts such as forensic accountants or psychologists.